Circles come with a set of standard terms for describing their parts. Use the diagram below as a reference.

-Any time you see a problem with a circle, you’ll likely need at least one of these two equations.
+Any time you see a circle problem, you’ll likely use at least one of these two equations.

 What must be the radius of a circle if both the area and the circumference of the circle are equal in terms of units?

-The only circle with an area equal to its circumference has a radius of .
+The only circle whose area equals its circumference (numerically) has a radius of .

 In the diagram above, points B and F are the centers of their respective circles.
-According to the central angle theorem, we can make the following equations:
+According to the central angle theorem, we can write:

-Note that the third point can be anywhere on the edge of the circle, and the ratio still holds true.
+The key idea is that the third point (like A or E) can be anywhere on the circle, and the 2-to-1 relationship still holds.

-Let’s see how this comes into play with an example question.
+Let’s see how this works in an example.

 Points A and B are the centers of their respective circles, and both circles have the same radius.